scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 4. The packet is forwarded within the AS by routers and switches based on the "intra-protocol" header.
 5. Upon receiving the packet, the SCION egress router strips off the "intra-protocol" header, again validates and updates the SCION header, and forwards the packet to the neighboring SCION router.

-**Note:** The current SCION implementation uses the UDP/IP protocol as underlay.
-However, the use of other underlay protocols is possible and allowed.
+**Note:** The current SCION implementation runs over the UDP/IP protocol.
+However, the use of other lower layers protocols is possible.

 ## Path Construction (Segment Combinations) {#construction}